Concepts of signed graph coloring: Coloring generalized signed graphs

 \begin{theorem} A subset $S$ of $S_4$ is good if and only if $S = \{id\}$. \end{theorem}

-Jiang et al. study in \cite{JDY_Zhu_2019_Groetzsch} the question whether Gr\"otzsch's Theorem can be generalized to signed graphs.
+Jiang et al.~\cite{JDY_Zhu_2019_Groetzsch} study the question whether Gr\"otzsch's Theorem can be generalized to generalized signed graphs.
 A non-empty subset $S$ of $S_3$ is $TFP$-good, if every triangle-free planar graph is $S$-3-colorable.
 Gr\"otzsch Theorem says that $\{id\}$ is $TFP$-good.
 They proved that an inverse closed subset of $S_3$ not isomorphic to $\{id,(12)\}$ is $TFP$-good if and only if $S=\{id\}$.
 Hence, the only remaining open case for this question is whether $\{id, (12)\}$ is $TFP$-good.

-Using the relation between signed graph coloring and DP-colorings, Kim and Ozeki \cite{Ozeki_2019} gave a structural characterization of graphs that do not admit a DP-coloring which generalizes Theorem \ref{char_Stiebitz}.
+Using the relation between signed graph coloring and DP-coloring, Kim and Ozeki \cite{Ozeki_2019} gave a structural characterization of graphs that do not admit a DP-coloring.
+This result generalizes Theorem \ref{char_Stiebitz}.

+In a recent paper, Zhu \cite{Zhu_refinement_choose} refines the concept of choosability such that the two extremal cases are $k$-choosability and $k$-colorability and in between there are gradually changing concepts of coloring which depend on the possible partitions of the integer $k$.
+In \cite{Zhu_refinement_choose} it is shown that several kinds of generalized signed graph coloring can be expressed in terms of a refined choosability concept.

-Further concept of graph parameters which are closely related to coloring are extended to signed graphs.
-For instance, Wang et al. study the Alon-Tarsi number of signed graphs in \cite{Wang_etal_2019} and Lajou \cite{Lajou_2019} the achromatic number of signed graphs.
+Further graph parameters, which are closely related to coloring parameters, are generalized to signed graphs.
+For instance, Wang et al.~study the Alon-Tarsi number of signed graphs in \cite{Wang_etal_2019} and Lajou \cite{Lajou_2019} their achromatic number.